-While I totally get that virtually every company out there will have some negative reviews against them, I was disturbed by the sheer number of complaints filed against them.
+While I totally get that virtually every company out there will have some negative reviews against them, I was disturbed by the sheer number of complaints filed against Agora.

-Whether it be Cash For Patriots or Weekly Wealth Alert, Agora Financial use very scammy and misleading tactics and promises of easy cash to entice people into signing up for their various subscription services.
+Whether it be Cash For Patriots or Weekly Wealth Alert, Agora Financial use very scammy, misleading tactics and promises of easy cash to entice people into signing up for their various subscription services.

-And of course you can access their ‘secrets’ and ‘loopholes’ for a price…
+And of course you can access all their ‘secrets' and ‘loopholes' for a price…

-One thing I’ve learned after earning a full-time living online for the last 4 years and reviewing 400+ so-called get-rich-quick schemes and money making programs is that the only way to build a sizable online income stream is through hard work and consistency.
+One thing I've learned as a full-time online entrepreneur and reviewing 400+ get-rich-quick schemes is this: the only way to build a sizable income online is through hard work.

-You can learn how I create income-generating websites that, once up and running, make me money around the clock.
-When I started I was a complete beginner just like you, but now I’ve quit my old job and live in Thailand where I work as a volunteer.
+You can learn how to create a thriving online business that, once up and running, will generate an income for you around the clock.
+When I started I was a complete beginner but now I've quit my old job and live in Thailand where I work as a volunteer.

-Whether you want to save for retirement or become your own boss, start your free training here and you can even ask me questions as you go through the course!
+Whether you want to save for retirement or become your own boss, you'll be surprised at what you can achieve when you go through this free beginners course.

 Are you sick of being scammed, or almost being scammed by hyped-up products that promise you the earth but leave you disappointed every time?

-Scroll down and send me a message in the comments and I’ll be more than happy to help
+Have you had any experience with Cash For Patriots or Agora Financial?
+We'd love to hear from you!
+Scroll down and send me a message in the comments and I’ll be more than happy to help any way I can.

 Simon Crowe is on a mission to help as many people as possible kiss their bosses goodbye.